How are your homemade croissants coming along this month?

 Like a little sleeping bag for chocolate!

 We’re back to the original croissant recipe from here on out.
-Allow the shaped chocolate croissants to proof at room temperature for 30 minutes, then continue in the refrigerator for 1 hour.
+Allow the shaped chocolate croissants to proof at room temperature for 1 hour, then continue in the refrigerator for another.
 I prefer the shaped chocolate croissants to be cold going in the oven because they won’t spread as much.
-The chocolate croissants will rise and proof for the 30 minutes at room temperature and continue to do so in the refrigerator for 1 hour.
+The chocolate croissants will rise and proof at room temperature and continue to do so in the refrigerator.

 After this time, they’ll be a little more puffy and ready to bake.